 Check resource records

-You can check from which DNS servers the domain resource records are given from, and you can also see all the records of the domain.
+You can check which DNS servers provide domain resource records and view all domain records.

 -